tomjaguarpaw/haskell-opaleye/Doc/Design/DESIGN.md

 ### SQL language inconsistencies

-This orders by the second column
+This orders by the second field

     SELECT * from table ORDER BY 2;